SysBioChalmers/Kiwi/doc/installation.rst

 Requirements
 ------------

-*Kiwi* is a package built in Python 2.7 but it should work also with Python 3.
+*Kiwi* was developed in Python 2.7 but should work also with Python 3.
 Other than Python, it depends on the following packages:

 * matplotlib >= 1.3.1, <=1.4.3
 * mygene >= 2.1.0